-Kurinjimala Sanctuary or Neelakurinji National Park is a National park in Kerala state.
-This park is home to Neelakurinji flowers (Strobilanthes kunthiana), which blossoms once in 12 years.
-August to October is expected to be the Neelakurinji flowering season.
+Kurinjimala Sanctuary, or Neelakurinji National Park, is a National park in Kerala state.
+This park is home to Neelakurinji flowers (Strobilanthes kunthiana), which blossom once in 12 years.

-Neelakurinji next bloom is expected to be from August to October, next year; i.e. 2018.
-With the popularity of social media and the liking for selfies, it is expected that millions of tourists will be visiting Kurinjimala Sanctuary next year.
+Neelakurinji last bloomed from August to October 2018.
+With the popularity of social media and the liking for selfies, millions of tourists visited Kurinjimala.

-With recent heavy rain forecast for October first and second weeks, the entry to these areas also seems to be restricted or banned, mainly because of land sliding or heavy rainfall warnings.
-Please check with the forest department before heading to Munnar and surrounding areas.
+Sometimes, entry to these areas may be restricted or banned, mainly because of land sliding or heavy rainfall warnings.
+Please check with the metrological and forest departments before heading to Munnar and the surrounding areas.

 How Do I Go to Kurinjimala Sanctuary alias Neelakurinji National Park?

-Angamaly railway station and Aluva railway station on the Ernakulam – Palakkad railway line, are two nearby stations, at around 160 – 165 kilometers away.
-Ernakulam North railway station (Ernakulam Town) and Ernakulam South (Eenakulam Junction) railway stations are two MAJOR nearby railway stations, at around 175 kilometers distance.
+Angamaly railway station and Aluva railway station on the Ernakulam – Palakkad railway line are nearby, around 160 to 165 kilometers away.
+Ernakulam North railway station (Ernakulam Town) and Ernakulam South (Ernakulam Junction) are two MAJOR nearby railway stations, at around 175 kilometers.

-Cochin International Airport is at around 157 kilometers distance.
-Madurai International Airport is at around 215 kilometers distance.
-Tiruchirapalli International Airport (trichy airport) is at around 300 kilometers distance.
+Cochin International Airport (Nedumbrassery Airport) is at around 157 kilometers distance.
+Madurai International Airport is around 215 kilometers distance.
+Tiruchirapalli International Airport (Trichy Airport) is around 300 kilometers distance.

-With millions of tourists expected to watch the Neelakurinji flowering during the next bloom in 2030 at Kurinjimala Sanctuary.
-Hence, Munnar and its nearby areas are likely to face severe environmental problems.
+Millions of tourists are expected to watch the Neelakurinji flowering during the next bloom in 2030 at Kurinjimala Sanctuary.
+Hence, Munnar and its nearby areas will likely face severe environmental problems.

 There are direct and indirect damages to the environment.
-Indirect damage includes pollution caused by vehicles, increase in the usage of fossil fuels to satisfy the needs of the extra tourists, etc.
+Indirect damage includes pollution caused by vehicles, an increase in the usage of fossil fuels, etc.

-Tourists have to be educated to be extra careful, not to throw away plastic bags, pet bottles, plastic packing materials, etc, in the area.
-Those trying to get selfies deep inside the sanctuary, should be educated not to damage the plants and shrubs in the area.
-Biodiversity of this delicate area should be preserved at any cost.
+Educate tourists to exercise extra caution and refrain from discarding plastic bags, pet bottles, plastic packing materials, etc., in the area.
+Educate individuals attempting to take selfies deep inside the sanctuary to avoid damaging the plants and shrubs in the area.
+We should preserve the biodiversity of this delicate area at any cost.

-I greatly appreciate your comments on how we can protect the environment from further damage.
+I greatly appreciate your comments on protecting the environment from further damage.
 Furthermore, will you be a responsible tourist during the next Neelakurinji blooming time in 2030?